Omeprazole, amoxicillin, and rifabutin (Oral)

 Omeprazole, amoxicillin, and rifabutin may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop taking omeprazole, amoxicillin, and rifabutin.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 If you have any questions or if mild diarrhea continues or gets worse, check with your doctor.

-Check with your doctor right away if you have a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after taking omeprazole, amoxicillin, and rifabutin.
-These could be symptoms of acute interstitial nephritis.
+Check with your doctor right away if you have a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, loss of appetite, skin rash, swelling of the body, feet, or ankles, unusual tiredness or weakness, or unusual weight gain after taking omeprazole, amoxicillin, and rifabutin.
+These could be symptoms of acute tubulointerstitial nephritis.

 Cutaneous or systemic lupus erythematosus may occur or get worse in patients receiving a PPI.
 Call your doctor right away if you have joint pain or a skin rash on your cheeks or arms that gets worse when exposed to the sun.

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 Make sure any doctor or dentist who treats you knows that you are using omeprazole, amoxicillin, and rifabutin.
 Omeprazole, amoxicillin, and rifabutin may affect the results of certain medical tests.

 Talk with your doctor before using omeprazole, amoxicillin, and rifabutin if you plan to have children.
 Some men who use omeprazole, amoxicillin, and rifabutin have become infertile (unable to have children).